Pgareenz/D-Necesa-Quarters/README.md

 </section>
 <section id="about">
     <h2>About Us</h2>
-    <p>D'Necesa Quarters provides elegant and stylish jewelry for upwardly mobile individuals.
-Our mission is to inspire confidence and sophistication in every client.
-Explore our exclusive collections to enhance your personal style.</p>
+    <p>D'Necesa Quarters provides young, upwardly mobile individuals and couples with high-quality, stylish jewelry.
+Our products exude confidence and sophistication while matching personal style and identity.</p>
+    <p><strong>Mission:</strong> To adorn our customers with fine, stylish jewelry that tells their story.</p>
+    <p><strong>Vision:</strong> To be the leading destination for unique jewelry and bridal accessories.</p>
 </section>
 <section id="what-we-do">
     <h2>What We Do</h2>